meehien/caos/README.md

 # Implementation of CAOS: Concurrent-Access Obfuscated Store.

 > A secure cloud storage construction that acheives access pattern obfuscation in which both bandwidth overheads and client storage requirements are very low.
-CAOS is provides both access pattern obfuscation and concurrent access without a trusted third party for a read-write client and multiple read-only clients.
+Both the access pattern obfuscation and the concurrent access are provided without a trusted third party.

 This repository contains implementations of several storage algorithms, currently:

-  - CAOS
+  - CAOS client, obfuscation client and server
-  - MapCheck test script for CAOS
+  - Map test client and scripts for CAOS
-  - pathORAM
+  - An implementation of PathORAM

 CAOS is implemented in a client-server model, while pathORAM is implemented as a local store only.
 Both rely on the same underlying block filesystem.